thomfre/thomfre.dev/_posts/2020-03-06-my-oscp-experience.md

 - Don't put unnecessary restrictions on yourself - use both Metasploit and the Forums when needed (but do also try to understand what Metasploit do, and try to do the same without)

 ### Exam advice

-The most important thing when preparing for the exam, is to know your own limits, and make a battle plan.

 - Schedule your exam early (at least one month in advance), and change it later if you need to - this way you can get the day/time you want
 - Schedule the exam for a time slot that best fits you - for me this was early (but not too early) in the day, on a Thursday (weekend directly after the report was submitted)